isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Productivity Innovation Project

-Construction related companies can defray the cost of techology adoption aimed to help reduce site workers or improve site productivity.
+Construction related companies can defray the cost of technology adoption aimed to help reduce site workers or improve site productivity.

 <a href="https://www.bca.gov.sg/PIP/pip.html" target="_blank" style="color:#037e8a">Find out more</a>